Be11aMer/cddbs-research/blog-series/01-architecture-and-threat-model.md

 ---

-*CDDBS is open source.
-The production app is at [github.com/Be11aMer/cddbs-prod](https://github.com/Be11aMer/cddbs-prod) and the research repository is at [github.com/Be11aMer/cddbs-research-draft](https://github.com/Be11aMer/cddbs-research-draft).*
+*CDDBS is open source: production repository is at [github.com/Be11aMer/cddbs-prod](https://github.com/Be11aMer/cddbs-prod) and the research repository is at [github.com/Be11aMer/cddbs-research](https://github.com/Be11aMer/cddbs-research).*